AliRasoulinejad/django-template/README.md

-# django-template
+# Django-template
 This is a personal template of Django framework

+## Inspiration
+This template inspired from [HackSoftware/Django-Styleguide](https://github.com/HackSoftware/Django-Styleguide/tree/master) and its sample.